The Case for Learned In-Memory Joins: Introduction

-In this paper, we study whether exploiting the {\cdf}-based learned models to boost the performance of in-memory joins is practical or not.
-In particular, we investigate how to efficiently use {\cdf}-based partitioning and learned indexes (e.g., {\rmi}~\cite{KBC+18}) in the different phases of three join categories; indexed nested loop join ({\inlj}), sort-based joins ({\sj}) and hash-based joins ({\hj}).
-Although the learned model ideas have been introduced in previous works, none of them has been studied in the context of join processing.
-Through our study, we observed that using off-shelf learned models "as-is" in replacing phases of different join algorithms is sub-optimal.
-For example, the LearnedSort algorithm~\cite{KVC+20} can be used as a black-box replacement for the sorting algorithms used in the state-of-the-art {\sj} techniques, such as {\mpsm}~\cite{AKN12} and {\mway}~\cite{TAB+13}.
-However, this leads to repeating unnecessary work, and hence increases the overall execution time.
+\textbf{Investigating Alternatives of Using Learned Models for Joins.} Although the learned model ideas have been introduced in previous works, none of them has been studied in the context of join processing.
+Therefore, for each join category, we first discuss the straightforward alternatives of directly integrating learned models with its phases.
+For example, in {\inlj}, {\rmi} can be used to replace the built index on the indexed relation.
+In {\sj}, the LearnedSort algorithm~\cite{KVC+20} can be used to replace the sorting phase.
+In {\hj}, {\rmi} or {\cdf}-based partitioning function can be used to replace the hash function that is used to build the hash table.
+While investigating the different alternatives, we come up with two interesting observations.
+First, it is hard to use learned models to improve over classical hash join methods~\cite{TAB+13, LLA+15, BGN21}.
+Second, using learned models "as-is" in replacing {\inlj} and {\sj} phases is sub-optimal.
+For example, using the LearnedSort algorithm~\cite{KVC+20} as a black-box replacement for the sorting algorithms used in the state-of-the-art {\sj} techniques, such as {\mpsm}~\cite{AKN12} and {\mway}~\cite{TAB+13}, leads to repeating unnecessary work, and hence increases the overall execution time.
 Another example is replacing the hash functions used in hash-based {\inlj} with {\rmi} models.
-Unfortunately, this also leads to a poor performance (i.e., high overall latency) as computing a hash function is significantly faster than calculating a prediction using {\rmi}.
-Therefore, we argue that efficiently leveraging the learned models with in-memory joins is a challenge by itself, that needs to be addressed.
-In addition, succeeding to have efficient learned joins will help us to realize our vision of building an instance-optimized DBMS, like SageDB~\cite{KAB+19}.
+Unfortunately, this also leads to a poor performance (i.e., high overall latency) as {\rmi} requires a significant overhead to correct its mispredictions.